The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 Lecture Vanessa Bell: The Life and Art of a Bloomsbury Radical

-Corresponding with the exhibition Portrait of a Movement: A New Approach to the Bloomsbury Group, RMA welcomes Thomas P. Johnson Distinguished Visiting Scholar Dr. Wendy Hitchmough, emeritus senior lecturer at the University of Sussex and author of Vanessa Bell: The Life and Art of a Bloomsbury Radical (2025).
-Dr. Hitchmough presents new scholarship on works in the RMA collection by artists Vanessa Bell and Roger Fry, centering Bell as a key figure in the development of modernism.
+Corresponding with the exhibition Portrait of a Movement: A New Approach to the Bloomsbury Group, RMA welcomes Thomas P. Johnson Distinguished Visiting Scholar Wendy Hitchmough, emeritus senior lecturer at the University of Sussex and author of Vanessa Bell: The Life and Art of a Bloomsbury Radical (2025).
+Hitchmough presents new scholarship on works in the RMA collection by artists Vanessa Bell and Roger Fry, centering Bell as a key figure in the development of modernism.
 This lecture will be followed by a Q&A with the author.

 December 2–7